April 20, 2017

 Saint George is the Patron Saint of England so it seems only right to create the England Flag.
 Have a go at using red and white tissue paper and sticking it down in the shape of the England flag or have ago at designing your own British bunting with a red and white theme.

-Nannies and parents, whatever way you decide to celebrate St Georges Day 2017 with your children, make sure you have fun!
+So, nannies and parents, whatever way you decide to celebrate St Georges Day 2018 with your children, make sure you have fun!
 Whether you get messy with a craft or take a day trip out, remember to get involved and enjoy the day.

 To find out more about St Georges Day, click here!